Chill-Division/M5Stack-ESPHome/IO Hub 1 to 6 Expansion Unit (STM32F0).md

 https://shop.m5stack.com/products/i-o-hub-1-to-6-expansion-unit-stm32f0

+NOTE: At present only seems to work on the Atom Lite, not the PoESP32 for reasons unknown that we haven't had time to troubleshoot

 PbHUB Unit is a 6-channel expansion Unit with I2C control.
 Each Port B interface is capable of GPIO, PWM, Servo control, ADC sampling, RGB light control and other functions.
 Adopts STM32F030 for internal control.
 ![image](https://user-images.githubusercontent.com/162461/226787771-71f4fde0-d306-4885-8c91-d4b4156db560.png)